You’re in need of a teaching job … now.

 This route may be a smoother transition into a teaching position than applying to “well-off” schools which receive a ton of applicants.

 6. Email Principals Directly.

 Some principals don’t like when you email them directly, but others don’t mind.

-Filling out those long, boredom-inducing job applications just doesn’t cut it.
+Many times, filling out long, boredom-inducing online job applications just doesn’t cut it.

 Solution: Send your online application, and then wait it out for a week or two before emailing a principal directly.

-You’ll be ignored by those who don’t like receiving emails (or by those who just don’t care to be bothered), but depending on how well you craft your email, expect to receive maybe one response out of every 10 emails sent.
+You’ll be ignored by those who don’t like receiving emails, but depending on how well you craft your email, expect to receive maybe one response out of every 10 to 15 emails sent.

 7. Move Abroad.

 Teaching abroad at U.S embassy-supported international schools could be a great option if you plan ahead and do some serious research.